-- Quantify Results to Overall Plan.
+- Quantify Results to the Overall Plan.
 Leverage ProForma marketing planning tools to quantify impact.
 Avoid showing activities as a result.
 Demonstrate how marketing is driving revenue (i.e. qualified leads that turn into quality opportunities, brand preference from quantifiable research, marketing attribution, etc.).

 - Be Transparent.
 Things don’t always go as planned.
 Focus on learning from any missteps and recommending the course of action.
-Marketing leaders who cover up lose credibility.
+Marketing leaders who cover up their mistakes lose credibility.